Approach

 When External Consulting Is the Better Bet

-External consulting wins in four scenarios.
+External wins in four cases.

 The Hybrid Model: What Smart Firms Actually Do